openagenticai/openagentic/README.md

 # OpenAgentic

-A TypeScript framework for building AI agents with tool orchestration capabilities.
+A TypeScript framework for building AI agents with self-contained tool orchestration capabilities.

 ## Overview

-OpenAgentic provides a comprehensive framework for creating AI-powered agents that can orchestrate multiple tools and handle complex workflows.
+OpenAgentic provides a comprehensive framework for creating AI-powered agents that can orchestrate multiple self-contained tools and handle complex workflows.
 Built with TypeScript-first design principles, it offers excellent developer experience with strong typing and modular architecture.

 ## Features